 Not even a decade later, investors assumed that picking the right place to invest trumped picking the right companies to invest in.
-The lesson has been just as painful this time around -- Chinese stocks fell more than 60% last year, far outpacing even the lackluster performance of our domestic markets.
+The lesson has been just as painful this time around -- Chinese stocks fell more than 60% in '08, far outpacing the lackluster performance of our domestic markets.

-While "buying China" was a sucker's bet back then, things are a bit different now.
-For starters, multiples in China have come way down.
-The likes of Suntech Power
+While "buying China" was a sucker's bet back then, things are a bit different now -- even after a recent rally in the Chinese market.
+Multiples in China have come way down from their '07 peaks.

-In fact, we just returned from India with three top picks.
+In fact, I (Tim) recently returned from India with three top picks.
 To read about those stocks and access all of our premium Global Gains research, just click here to get a guest membership free for 30 days.